 - Wilhelmsburg Island Park

-34. Watch good films at the art house movie theater
+34. Art house movie theater

 Large cinemas show only the blockbusters and are often overcrowded.
 But the exciting films with lots of dramaturgy and thought-provoking content are usually not shown there.
 So it’s a good thing that there are plenty of smaller art-house cinemas in Hamburg – for real film fans who want cinema away from the boring mainstream.
 Also most of these cinemas offer som eof the movies in its Original version with subtitles (OmU)